pterodactyl/documentation/daemon/installing.md

 :::

 #### Start Docker on Boot
-If you are on Ubuntu 16 or CentOS run the command below to have Docker start when you boot your machine.
+If you are on an operating system with systemd (Ubuntu 16+, Debian 8+, CentOS 7+) run the command below to have Docker start when you boot your machine.

 ``` bash
 systemctl enable docker